Creating your own Styles

 From the Styles panel click the bottom arrow on the list of styles, circled in red below:

 When you click the arrow, you should see a list appear.
-Select the item that says "Save selection as a new quick style" (In Word 2013 it will say "Create a Style"):
+Select the item that says "Save selection as a new quick style" (In Word 2013 and 2016, it will say "Create a Style"):